 The undergraduate major program equips students with the skills and concepts that make the English major an asset in the modern world.
 In addition to literary analysis in both traditional and contemporary forms, the major helps students explore historical and cultural developments and invites them into the worlds of textual studies and digital humanities.
 All courses at all levels of the program encourage students to become clear and effective writers.

 Twelve courses (36 hours), nine of which (27 hours) must be at the 300-level.
-Up to three elective courses (9 hours) may be taken at the 200-level (ENGL 270 and above) and of which at least one must be among those designated by the department as "multicultural."
-Only courses ranked as English 270 or higher will count toward the major.
-The Advanced Seminar is considered the capstone of the major.
+Up to three elective courses (9 hours) may be drawn from UCLR-E 100 and advanced 200-level (ENGL 270 and above) courses.
+At least one course must be among those designated by the department as "multicultural."
+The Advanced Seminar (390) is considered the capstone of the major.
 These courses must also meet the following criteria:

-- Literary Theory (to be fulfilled by English 354, though some substitutions may be possible with written permission)
+- Literary Theory (to be fulfilled by English 354 or English 355)

-- Shakespeare (to be fulfilled by English 326; note that English 274 will not fulfill this requirement for English majors.
+- Shakespeare (to be fulfilled by English 326 or English 327; note that English 274 will not fulfill this requirement for English majors.
 If both 326 and 327 are taken, one may be used to satisfy the literature prior to 1700 requirement, below)